-This Base Realignment and Closure (BRAC) Cleanup Plan (BCP) for the former Defense Distribution Depot Memphis, Tennessee, (DDMT) was updated for the Defense Distribution Center (Memphis) as of I November 2009.
-This BCP will be used to fulfill requirements for a Site Management Plan (SMP) under the Federal Facility Agreement (FFA) dated 6 March 1995.
+This Base Realignment and Closure (BRAC) Cleanup Plan (BCP) for the former Defense Distribution Depot Memphis, Tennessee, (DDMT) was updated for the Defense Distribution Center (Memphis) as of 1 November 2010.
+The BCP has been used to fulfill requirements for a Site Management Plan (SMP) under the Federal Facility Agreement (FFA) dated 6 March 1995.
+At the 11 February 2010 meeting, the members of the BRAC Cleanup Team (BCT) concurred to adjourn.
+This BCP serves as the Close Out BCP specified by Department of Defense (DOD) Defense Environmental Restoration Program (DERP) guidance (Office of the Deputy Under Secretary of Defense [Installations and Environment], 2001) as part of the BCT adjournment process.
+An SMP will be used in the future to track progress of the Deput's environmental restoration program.

 Located in Memphis, Tennessee (Shelby County), the Depot is in the south-central section of the city and encompasses approximately 642 acres.
 In March 1995, the BRAC Commission recommended the mission at the Depot end by 30 September 1997 and called for the assumption of its responsibilities by other installations.
-All 642 acres have been identified for transfer.
+All 642 acres were identified for transfer and all Findings of Suitability to Transfer (FOST) have been signed by the Department of Army (DA).

 Past waste and resource management practices at the Depot contaminated some areas of the facility.
 Federal law requires federal agencies to investigate and clean up environmental contamination to a level that protects human health and the environment as part of the release and reuse of the property.
-The cleanup at the Depot is on track and addresses these past practices.
+The cleanup at the Depot addresses these past practices; all remedies are in place and, where required, have been demonstrated to be operating properly and successfully (OPS).

-This BCP is a planning document that presents the status, strategy, and schedule for environmental restoration and compliance activities at the Depot.
+This BCP is a planning document that presents the status, strategy, and schedule for environmental restoration activities at the Depot.
 The BCP is based on the best information currently available.
-The information and schedules presented in this BCP were obtained from the BRAC Cleanup Team (BCT), which consists of representatives from the Defense Logistics Agency (DLA)/Defense Distribution Center (DDC), the U.S. Environmental Protection Agency (USEPA) Region 4, and the State of Tennessee Department of Environment and Conservation (TDEC) Division of Remediation.
+The information and schedules presented in this BCP were obtained from the BCT, which consists of representatives from the Defense Logistics Agency (DLA)/Defense Distribution Center (DDC), the U.S. Environmental Protection Agency (USEPA) Region 4, and the State of Tennessee Department of Environment and Conservation (TDEC) Division of Remediation.
 Because it was necessary to make certain assumptions in preparing this BCP, implementation programs and cost estimates could be significantly altered if environmental conditions and/or administrative decisions change from those assumed.
-Such changes, if they occur, will be reflected in updates to the BCP.
+Such changes, if they occur, will be reflected in future SMPs.

-The BCP is organized into the following sections and appendices in accordance with the BCP Guidebook (U.S. Department of Defense [DOD] 1996):
+The BCP is organized into the following sections and appendices in accordance with the BCP Guidebook (U.S. DOD 1996):

-- Section 1 describes environmental restoration program objectives, explains the purpose of the BCP, introduces the BCT and project team formed to review the program, provides a brief installation history, and summarizes the site environmental setting. - Section 2 summarizes the current status of the Depot property disposal planning process, describes the relationship of the disposal process to other environmental programs, and summarizes potential and anticipated property transfer mechanisms.
+• Section 1 describes environmental restoration program objectives, explains the purpose of the BCP, introduces the BCT and project team formed to review the program, provides a brief installation history, and summarizes the site environmental setting.

-- Section 3 summarizes the current status and past history of the Depot environmental restoration program, community relations activities that have occurred to date, and the environmental condition of the Depot property. - Section 4 describes the Depot-wide strategy for environmental restoration and community involvement. - Section 5 provides the master schedule of planned and anticipated activities to be performed throughout the duration of the environmental restoration program. - Section 6 describes specific technical and/or administrative issues to be resolved and presents a strategy for resolving those issues. - Section 7 lists the primary references used in preparation of the BCP.
+- Section 2 summarizes the current status of the Depot property disposal planning process, describes the relationship of the disposal process to other environmental programs, and summarizes potential and anticipated property transfer mechanisms. - Section 3 summarizes the current status and past history of the Depot environmental restoration program, community relations activities that have occurred to date, and the environmental condition of the Depot property. - Section 4 describes the Depot-wide strategy for environmental restoration and community involvement. - Section 5 provides the master schedule of planned and anticipated activities to be performed throughout the duration of the environmental restoration program. - Section 6 describes specific technical and/or administrative issues to be resolved and presents a strategy for resolving those issues. - Section 7 lists the primary references used in preparation of the BCP.